danabr21285/danabr21285/README.md

 # 👋 Hi, I'm Dana Brooks

-**Executive Director of Admissions | Data Analyst | AI in Education Advocate**
+**Data Analyst | AI in Education Advocate**

 Welcome to my GitHub portfolio!
-I blend admissions strategy, data analysis, and AI to develop tools that improve outcomes in medical education and recruitment.
+I blend strategy, data analysis, and AI to develop tools that improve outcomes in business and industry.

 ---